Mengyu-TU/projects_demo/Movie_recommender/readme.md

 # Movie Recommender
 - This project builds a movie recommender using collaborative filtering.
+You can find the project demo in a Jupyter notebook `movie_recommender_demo.ipynb`.

 ## In this folder, you will find these files and a folder with the movie data: